Wai is traditional Thai greeting, and is generally offered first by person who is younger or lower in social status

 Thailand's national religion, Theravada Buddhism, is central to modern Thai identity.
 Thai Buddhism has evolved

-over time to include many regional beliefs originating from Hinduism,
+over time to include many regional beliefs originating from Hinduism, animism, as well as ancestor worship.

 The official calendar in Thailand is based on the Eastern version of the Buddhist Era (BE).